ThomJGregory/cookbook/README.md

 Cookbook is a place for me to keep, update, and read my recipes.
 Coded in MERN stack

+This branch is testing a feature that lets each user only be able to update and remove their own recipes.
+Not necessary if the app has one user, but if I want to collaborate recipes later with somebody this would be helpful.

 ## Installation

 1. Clone Repository